kamilkisiela/graphql-config/docs/user-usage.md

 ## Projects

-GraphQL Config allows to define multiple project within the same config file.
+GraphQL Config allows you to define multiple projects within the same config file.

-Think of it this way, when you write config:
+Consider, for instance, writing the following configuration:

 ```yaml
 schema: './schema.graphql'
 documents: './src/components/**/*.graphql'
 ```

-You pretty much creates a default project.

-In order to have multiple projects you write config this way:
+This basically creates a singular, default project.
+In order to extend configuration to multiple projects, you can use the following approach:

 ```yaml
 projects: